Mithali Raj: International career

-Raj has played all three of India's cricket formats: Test, ODI, and T20.
-She was named among the probables for the 1997 Women's Cricket World Cup when she was fourteen, but she did not make it to the final squad.
+Mithali Raj has played all three of India's cricket formats: Test, ODI, and T20.
+She was named among the probables for the 1997 Women's Cricket World Cup when she was fourteen, but she did not make it into the final squad.
 She made her ODI debut in 1999 against Ireland at Milton Keynes, UK, and scored an unbeaten 114 runs.
-She made her Test debut in the 2001–02 season against South Africa at Lucknow, Uttar Pradesh, India.
+She then made her Test debut in the 2001–02 season against South Africa in Lucknow, Uttar Pradesh, India.

 On 17 August 2002, at the age of 19, she broke Karen Rolton's world record for the highest individual test score of 209* in her third test, scoring a new high of 214 against England in the second and final test at County Ground, Taunton, UK.
 The record has since been surpassed by Kiran Baluch of Pakistan, who scored 242 against the West Indies in March 2004.

 In South Africa in 2005, Raj led India to their first finals in 2005 Women's Cricket World Cup, where they lost to Australia.

 In August 2006 she led her team to their first-ever Test series victory in England, and concluded the year by successfully defending the Asia Cup without losing a single game.

 Mithali Raj won the 2003 Arjuna award.